-A motion was made by Vice Mayor Moss, seconded by Commissioner McGee, that the Regular Agenda/ Resolution be ADOPTED, the name MARY C. ANTOINE.
-The insert motion carried unanimously.
+A motion was made by Vice Mayor Moss, seconded by Commissioner McGee, that the Regular Agenda/ Resolution be ADOPTED, and to insert the name MARY C. ANTOINE.
+The motion carried unanimously.

-44. 19-651 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPOINTING TO THE HOUSING AUTHORITY OF THE CITY OF POMPANO BEACH FOR A TERM OF FOUR (4) YEARS: SAID TERM TO EXPIRE ON SEPTEMBER 10, 2023: PROVIDING AN EFFECTIVE DATE.
+44. 19-651 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPOINTING______TO THE HOUSING AUTHORITY OF THE CITY OF POMPANO BEACH FOR A TERM OF FOUR (4) YEARS; SAID TERM TO EXPIRE ON SEPTEMBER 10, 2023; PROVIDING AN EFFECTIVE DATE.
 (Fiscal Impact: N/A)